major-segfault/khalilstemmler-website-2019/src/pages/articles/software-design-architecture/organizing-app-logic.md

 }
 ```

-Then we create a `UserEmail` value object.
+And then create a `UserEmail` value object...

 ```typescript
 import { TextUtil } from '../utils'